pablogs9/husarnet-docs/docs/manual-dashboard.md

 ------
 ### [already added tab]

-If you already connected your device to your **Husarnet Dashboard** you can add it to other networks.
+If you already have connected your device to **Husarnet Dashboard** you can add it to other networks this way.
 One device could be in one or multiple networks at once.

 ![already added tab](/static/img/manual/alreadyadded.png)